Home / Archives / Ken’s New Haven-Style Pizza Recipe

 Dough

 • 2 cups all purpose flour, 2 cups bread flour (this gives extra elasticity to the dough mix.)
-I use Bob’s Red Mill All Purpose Flour and Bob’s Red Mill bread flour
+I use Bob’s Red Mill All Purpose Flour and Bob’s Red Mill Bread Flour

 • 1 package yeast (regular, rapid-rise, or pizza-specific yeast) Red Star Yeast Preferred